FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ## How to play

 Bet on your role outcome and receive or pay rocks.
-Beware of the unicorn.
+Beware of the 🦄.
 The first player with 0 rocks loses the round.
 All other players keep their rocks.
-Bet on the unicorn and play another rounds until all rocks are gone, a player has the agreed amount of rocks in their stash or see who has the most rocks after an agreed amount of rounds.
+Bet on the 🦄 and play another rounds until all rocks are gone, a player has the agreed amount of rocks in their stash or see who has the most rocks after an agreed amount of rounds.

 ### Setup

 Setup the game by providing 3 dice per players and at least 50 rocks.
 Ideally you have a bowl for the rocks and centrally placed place to roll the dice.
-Place the unicorn next to the central rock stash.
+Place the 🦄 next to the central rock stash.

 Agree on how many rounds shall be played to determine the winner.